ConEmu/ConEmu.github.io/en/AlternativeBuffer.md

 <h2 id="alternative-buffer"> Alternative Buffer </h2>

-ConEmu may ‘freeze’ your [console application](ConsoleApplication.html) output.
+ConEmu may â€˜freezeâ€™ your [console application](ConsoleApplication.html) output.
-Just press Win+A or press the ‘lock’ button on the [ToolBar](ToolBar.html).
+Just press Win+A or press the â€˜lockâ€™ button on the [ToolBar](ToolBar.html).

 Your console application will not be paused or freezed actually, it will continue its work.